Sahra Wagenknecht Alliance: Ideology and platform

+Political alignment of the BSW in comparison to other German, Central European, and East European parties by political scientists Sarah Wagner and L. Constantin Wurthmann.
+The BSW was placed in the left-conservative spectrum.

 Academic and media descriptions

 The BSW has been variously described as populist, socialist, economically socialist, anti-capitalist, cultural conservative, social-conservative, anti-immigration, left-wing populist, left-wing nationalist, Eurosceptic, pro-Russia and left-conservative.
-The latter label is used in part due to its far-left economic positions and right-wing stances on some social issues, which have been described by Wurthmann as being popular among anti-establishment and right-leaning voters.
+The latter label is used in part due to its left-wing economic positions and right-wing stances on some cultural issues, which have been described by Wurthmann as being popular among anti-establishment and right-leaning voters.
 Research by Wondreys, March, and Pytlas, published in the British Journal of Politics and International Relations, classified BSW as a part of the European radical left, and noted that the party originates from the "reform communist" faction within Die Linke led by Wagenknecht, which was in conflict with the democratic socialist majority faction.
-BSW is considered to draw "from 1970s left-wing movements and 1990s “native worker” rhetoric", and has been compared to the Spanish Podemos party.
+BSW is considered to draw "from 1970s left-wing movements and 1990s "native worker" rhetoric", and has been compared to the Spanish Podemos party.

 The Federal Agency for Civic Education, the German federal government agency that promotes understanding of political issues, described the BSW as "left-conservative" in 2024, writing that the party "stands for left-wing economic and social policies that focus on greater redistribution, higher taxes for large corporations and high incomes, as well as conservative cultural policies that seek to limit immigration and critically question climate protection measures".
 The Federal Agency for Civic Education described the party in a very similar way in 2025, classifying it as "left-wing in terms of economic policy" while noting that "in terms of social policy, however, the BSW also takes some conservative positions".

 On the left–right political spectrum, the party is widely regarded as a far-left party.
 It is also described as hard left.
 Some also consider it left-wing, while others argue that the party is conservative on some cultural issues such as immigration and gender; this combination of stances has been compared to those of Old Left parties such as the Socialist Party (SP) in the Netherlands and the Communist Party of Greece (KKE).
 Sarah Wagner, a lecturer in political science at Queen's University Belfast, and a former postdoctoral researcher at the University of Mannheim, who has studied Wagenknecht's political rise, commented: "We can't really say exactly how many people align themselves with left-conservative values.
 But what we can say is that it's a significant group.
 We have never seen this combination in a party in Germany before."
 Carsten Linnemann (CDU) described Wagenknecht as a "left, and/or right-wing extremist" and a "communist".
 The Guardian described the party as "combining both leftwing and rightwing policies – campaigning on everything from more generous pensions and an increase in the minimum wage to constraining climate protection measures and toughening asylum regulations".